elianadu/100-days-of-code/log.md

 **Today's Progress**: Implemented rock paper scissors activity and read about writing clean code.

-**Thoughts** So sleepy -- it's 4 a.m. and I completed my hour after getting back from New York.
+**Thoughts**: So sleepy -- it's 4 a.m. and I completed my hour after getting back from New York.
 Perhaps this is a lesson learned about getting the hour of code done earlier in the day, before ambiguously-timed plans?

 **Link(s) to work**
 1. [Rock, Paper, Scissors](https://elianadu.com/odin-rock-paper-scissors)